 Effective 23 March 2020, all new clusters can only use Cloud Backups.

-When you upgrade from 4.0 to 4.2, your backup system upgrades to cloud backup if it is currently set to legacy backup.
+When you upgrade to 4.4, your backup system upgrades to cloud backup if it is currently set to legacy backup.
 After this upgrade:

 Atlas supports restoring a database by querying a legacy backup snapshot.